Guinea pig or hamster? They look similar, but they’re very different pets.

 Hamster Behavior

-Hamsters usually love to be alone; they are not very social creatures.
+Hamsters usually love to be alone.
+They aren’t very social creatures.

 However, they can also be loving and affectionate to humans.

-It’s necessary to interact with hamsters daily to form a relationship with your pet; they are small animals and you can hold them comfortably with one hand.
+It’s necessary to interact with hamsters daily to form a relationship.
+They’re small animals, and you can hold them comfortably with one hand.

 Another quality that differs hamsters and guinea pigs is that hamsters tend to be more active during the night.

-Unlike guinea pigs that are neither nocturnal nor diurnal but crepuscular (most active at dusk and early morning), hamsters are nocturnal creatures.
+Unlike guinea pigs, which are crepuscular (most active at dusk and early morning), hamsters are nocturnal creatures.

-You need to be careful when introducing a hamster’s habitat to other pets as a hamster can become very aggressive even against other hamsters.
+Be careful when introducing a hamster’s habitat to other pets.
+Hamsters can become very aggressive, even against other hamsters.

 3. How Do Hamsters and Guinea Pigs Vocalize Their Needs?